UPD (08/11/2022). The article below was written before the big migration to Mastodon. You can find us here as well: @[email protected]

 Weekend poll: Which criterion do you use most frequently when deciding to follow (or not) a scientifically relevant person on Twitter?

-So I had a lot of great and a few of not so great moments managing @gene_regulation, which crystallized in a list of rules that I try to follow for professional scientific Twitter use.
+So I had a lot of great and a few of not so great moments managing @generegulation, which crystallized in a list of rules that I try to follow for professional scientific Twitter use and advocate for the others to follow as well.
 Even if you are already experienced with scientific Twitter you may be still interested to read the description of my “Twitter philosophy” below.

 You may also become a shark unconsciously, because many Twitter activities which may seem absolutely innocent in fact make you an Internet bully.
 Internet bullying is not always easy to detect as it can reveal itself in many forms.
 The most frequent form of Internet bullying among the scientific community is a joke.
 Unless the joke is clearly self-deprecating (or not deprecating anyone), it can always be understood in such a way as to hurt the targeted individual.
 This is both because the number of people who hear your joke is much larger than in a private kitchen conversation, and because these people belong to different cultures where the same words mean different things depending on the cultural context.
 As a general rule, it is better to avoid jokes that target an individual unless this is your friend whose reaction you can predict.
 Returning to bullying: The effect of a single joke or a negative statement multiplies when the bullying party has a Twitter account with a significantly larger number of followers, a higher academic rank/recognition, or is acting in coordination with several other Twitter accounts.
 There is almost nothing that individuals can do if they have become a subject of massive Internet bullying.
 The group dynamics can easily go out of control.
 Therefore, I believe that we as a community should be trying to shift the culture to be more tolerant.